Mu-Waleed/Computer-Vision/Docs/Training process.md

 Train a YOLOv5s model on your dataset by specifying dataset, batch-size, image size and either pretrained --weights yolov5s.pt (recommended), or randomly initialized --weights '' --cfg yolov5s.yaml (not recommended).
 Pretrained weights are auto-downloaded from the latest YOLOv5 release.

-Note: If do not want to do mulit-class training you can simply add --single-cls parameter below too for force single class training.
+**Note:** If do not want to do mulit-class training you can simply add --single-cls parameter below too for force single class training.
+**Note:** You can use any pretrained weight according to your need.
 ```
 $ python train.py --img 640 --batch 16 --epochs 5 --data dataset.yaml --weights yolov5s.pt
 ```

 <h3> More about parameters </h3>

-**Epochs.** Start with 300 epochs.
+**Epochs.** It represents the number of epochs.
+Start with 300 epochs.
 If this overfits early then you can reduce epochs.
 If overfitting does not occur after 300 epochs, train longer, i.e. 600, 1200 etc epochs.</br></br>
-**Image size.** COCO trains at native resolution of --img 640, though due to the high amount of small objects in the dataset it can benefit from training at higher resolutions such as --img 1280.
+**Image size.** It represents resolution of image.
+COCO trains at native resolution of --img 640, though due to the high amount of small objects in the dataset it can benefit from training at higher resolutions such as --img 1280.
 If there are many small objects then custom datasets will benefit from training at native or higher resolution.
 Best inference results are obtained at the same --img as the training was run at, i.e. if you train at --img 1280 you should also test and detect at --img 1280.</br></br>
-**Batch size.** Use the largest --batch-size that your hardware allows for.
+**Batch size.** It represenst the number of epochs.
+Use the largest --batch-size that your hardware allows for.
 Small batch sizes produce poor batchnorm statistics and should be avoided.</br>

 <h3> Local Logging </h3>